cassiomolin/jersey-jwt/README.md

 This example is inspired in [my Stack Overflow best answer about token-based authentication in Jersey][answer].

-For an implementation using Spring Security, have a look at [example-springboot-jersey-jwt][].
+For an implementation using Spring Security, have a look at the [`example-springboot-jersey-jwt`][example-with-spring] project.

 ## How token-based authentication works?